 APT (Advanced Persistent Threat): A class of threat actors that use specialist techniques and that are determined to attack specific targets leading to a persistence in attempts at victimization.
 This is in contrast to commodity threats.

-Commodity Threat: A class of threats that aim to steal widely available resources so show limited target selection preferences.
-For example, a credit card thief might not care about which specific credit card is stolen, so they will whatever card is easier to steal.
+Commodity Threat: A class of threats that aims to stealwidely available resources to show limited target selection preferences.
+For example, a credit card thief might not care about which specific credit card is stolen, so they will take whatever card is easier to steal.

 Social Engineering: An attack technique where an attacker targets a psychological vulnerability in order to compel or trick legitimate users into self-harm.